CChristidis/Unsupervised-Learning-Python/README.md

 # About:

-From scratch implementations of **Principal Component Analysis (PCA)** (diminsionality reduction) and **K-Means** (classification) unsupervised learning algorithms in python, using human face images from https://www.kaggle.com/competitions/11785-spring2021-hw2p2s1-face-classification/data
+From scratch implementations of **Principal Component Analysis (PCA)** (dimensionality reduction) and **K-Means** (classification) unsupervised learning algorithms in python, using human face images from https://www.kaggle.com/competitions/11785-spring2021-hw2p2s1-face-classification/data

 # Preparation:
 images.zip found in "data" directory contains 10 directories, each containing 50 human face images.
 Thus, we have 500 observations to classify.